JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

  `write' (ticks: 144040993972)
 ```

 What does this mean?
-First a quick refresher about how rr works: Basically, it records any modifications made to the process memory by the kernel (or any other source of non-determinism).
+First a quick refresher about how `rr` works: Basically, it records any modifications made to the process memory by the kernel (or any other source of non-determinism).
 Then, between such modification it relies on the determinism of the processor to produce a bitwise-identical output state, given an input memory state.
-At each event rr also records the complete incoming and outgoing register state.
+At each event `rr` also records the complete incoming and outgoing register state.
 The incoming register state is not strictly required (since it will be deterministically computed from the previous input state), but it can be useful for some analyses purposes, as well as allowing an additional check that replay is proceeding correctly.

-Now, what happened here is that rr expected to get a deterministic (`(det)`) segfault (i.e. one caused by the execution of an instruction, as opposed to being asynchronously sent by some other process e.g. using `kill -SIGSEGV`).
+Now, what happened here is that `rr` expected to get a deterministic (`(det)`) segfault
+(i.e. one caused by the execution of an instruction, as opposed to being asynchronously sent by some other process e.g. using `kill -SIGSEGV`).
 However, instead of seeing this segfault, we ended up somewhere else.
 In this case (`but instead at
  'write'`), during the replay, we instead tried to execute a write system call.
-We've already seen the output behavior of the program (basically one write for every episode), so a reasonable guess is that during replay, it instead sucessfully finished the episode and reached the next `write` system call (which would have been the first
+We've already seen the output behavior of the program (basically one write for every episode),
+so a reasonable guess is that during replay, it instead successfully finished the episode and reached the next `write` system call (which would have been the first
  execution point at which the `rr` supervisor regains control from the tracee).
-In rr parlance, we call this a "divergence": A situation in which the execution path taken during replay differs from what actually happened during recording.
+In `rr` parlance, we call this a "divergence": A situation in which the execution path taken during replay differs from what actually happened during recording.
 Divergences are generally caused by rr bugs resulting in unobserved memory modifications (e.g. an imperfect model of the kernel's memory modification behavior), but there are more subtle issues that may be responsible as well (such as CPU microarchitecture bugs).
 I thus turned to trying to debug this divergence.
 There are a few common candidates for divergences that I looked for first.
 In no particular order of preference, they are:

-- Unusual system calls that may not have gotten enough testing in rr, thus making it likely that rr's model of the kernel behavior is incomplete
+- Unusual system calls that may not have gotten enough testing in `rr`, thus making it likely that `rr`'s model of the kernel behavior is incomplete
 - Unusual or proprietary devices/device drivers/kernel extensions that may be silently modifying userspace memory (a big no-no, and probably a security issue, but surprisingly many bad drivers do it anyway).
 - Unusual CPUs or microarchitectures that may not have been tested before (e.g. old Silvermont Atom chips are known to have such microarchitecture bugs).